 [Regulation 3 amended in Gazette 16 May 2003 p.
 1704.]

-4. The Perth parking management area
+4. Perth parking management area (Sch.
+1 and Act s.
+6)

 The area within the bold dashed line shown as the boundary of the Perth parking management area on the diagram in Schedule 1 is prescribed as the Perth parking management area for the purposes of section 6 of the Act.

-5. Exemptions
+5. Circumstances prescribed (Act s.
+7(c))

 For the purposes of section 7(c) of the Act, a vehicle is parked in prescribed circumstances if —

 (a) the vehicle is parked in or on a building, or on land on which there is a building, by or for a permanent resident of the building, and is parked in a space set aside for the use of the resident by the owner of the building;